 Portal Account Registration

-Cary Skin Center is pleased to offer our secure patient portal, “MyPatientVisit.com”.
+Cary Skin Center is pleased to offer our new secure patient portal, “MyPatientVisit.com”.

-Patients who wish to use our patient portal must create a portal login account.
-You will need your email address and security code on file at our office.
-Instruction sheet here.
+Patients who wish to use our new patient portal must create a portal login account.
+You will need a security code on file at our office to create your new portal login account.
+Web portal login accounts created prior to 9/20/2017 are no longer valid.

 Forms and Instructions